LayoutXML/AppListManager/README.md

 ### Registering a receiver

-If your application supports Android versions 7.1.1 or lower (not necessarily limited to these versions), you must add this to your AndroidManifest.xml file between application tags:
+If your application supports Android versions 7.1.1 or lower (not necessarily limited to these versions) and you want to receive application and activity lists automatically, you must add this to your AndroidManifest.xml file between application tags:
 ```
 <receiver
     android:name="com.layoutxml.applistmanagerlibrary.AppList"